read-write-web/rww-play/README.md

 ## Web Access Controled Linked Data

 An initial implementation of the [Linked Data Platform](http://www.w3.org/2013/ldp/hg/ldp.html) spec is implemented here.
-It saves data to the `test_www` directory as files.
+The same way as the [Apache httpd server](http://httpd.apache.org/) it servers resource from the file system and maps them to the web.
+By default we map the `test_www` directory's content to [http://localhost:8443/2013/](http://localhost:8443/2013/).

 The test_www directory starts with a few files to get you going